blues/app-accelerators/79-utility-distribution-transformer-load-monitor/README.md

 An [energy monitoring](https://blues.com/solutions-energy-monitoring/) solution that gives utilities real-time load visibility at the pole — where transformer failures actually happen.
 A [Notecarrier CX](https://shop.blues.com/products/notecarrier-cx?utm_source=dev-blues&utm_medium=web&utm_campaign=store-link) with three split-core current transformers on the secondary terminals and an I²C temperature sensor tracks per-phase loading, detects dangerous current imbalances, and correlates load with enclosure temperature as a thermal-stress proxy — all over cellular, with no site infrastructure required.

-**What you'll have when you're done:** a weatherproof enclosure that bolts to the pole, clamps three non-invasive CTs on the secondary leads, and sends an hourly load summary to [Notehub](https://notehub.io) every hour plus an immediate alert within one sample interval (default 5 minutes) plus cellular session-establishment time after an overload or imbalance event is detected.
-Threshold tuning requires no firmware re-flash — a fleet engineer adjusts the transformer's rated amps or imbalance tolerance in Notehub, and the device picks it up on its next inbound sync.

 > **Implementation scope: conventional split-core CTs and enclosure-internal temperature.** This reference design uses **conventional current-output split-core CTs** (YHDC SCT-013-000, 100 A / 50 mA) rather than flexible Rogowski-type coils, and an **enclosure-internal I²C temperature sensor** (MCP9808) as a thermal-stress proxy rather than a true outdoor ambient probe or a winding-contact sensor.
 Both choices reduce hardware complexity for the standard residential and commercial distribution transformer installation scenario.
 See [§9 Limitations](#9-limitations-and-next-steps) for rationale and the production path to both alternatives.

 ---